mosra/magnum-website/content/showcase.rst

 for more information.
 You can also use the
-`Magnum GL Info <{filename}/showcase/magnum-gl-info.rst>`_ utility to see if your browser is capable of running the demos; if you are unlucky and your browser isn't, you can at least try
-`asm.js version of the Triangle example <{filename}/showcase/triangle-asmjs.rst>`_.
+`Magnum GL Info <{filename}/showcase/magnum-gl-info.rst>`_ utility to see if your browser is capable of running the demos; if you are unlucky and your browser isn't capable, you can at least try the `asm.js version of the Triangle example <{filename}/showcase/triangle-asmjs.rst>`_.

 .. block-info:: Spotted a bug?